 6. Choosing Between Solo 401k Plan vs. SEP IRA

-For somebody (business owner) who has a significant net income and wants to sock away a good chunk of money pretax, the Solo 401k deserves a long hard look.
+For somebody like a business owner who has a significant net income and wants to sock away a good chunk of money pretax, the Solo 401k deserves a long hard look.
 One big reason is that 100% of your pay can be set aside (unlike a SEP IRA), which allows you to potentially contribute a lot more to a Solo 401(k).
 Let’s look at a quick example for a self-employed 50 year old business owner who has $100,000 in compensation:

 7. Can Your Borrow From a Solo 401k?

 Just like a regular 401k, a Solo 401k does have borrowing provisions.
-A Solo 401k participant can borrow up to either $50,000 or 50% of their account value with the following terms:
+A Solo 401k participant can borrow up to either $50,000 or 50% of their account value (whichever is less) with the following terms:

 - To be repaid over an amortization schedule of 5 years or less